Code-Institute-Submissions/Eco-Print/README.md

 Pages are missing and yet to have links added to the correct places, this is both a time and knowledge restriction as i am yet to learn javascript and more to add the features in i would like for example order tracking, login and customization page.

+I would liked to have spent a bit more time styling some of the items that was set to visibility hidden to suit the responsive design when it could have been styled differently and had been kept in view.

 ---------------------------------------------------------------------------------------------------------------------

 ## -Deployment-
+### -Git Hub Pages-

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository (NOT at the top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ---------------------------------------------------------------------------------------------------------------------